TQMatvey/dragkernel_gts7xl/README.md

 ## W.I.P
 * Improve Internal Monitor mode and write scripts for it
 * More wlan drivers (contact me with suggestions)
+* Use qcacld-3.0 branch 2.0.8 and test injection

 ## Used sources and toolchains
 Kernel sources - [here](https://opensource.samsung.com/uploadSearch?searchValue=SM-T975)